-Local, state, regional and national communities have taken on activities large and small to honor vulnerable adults, draw attention to abuse issues, and promote the spread of information to help prevent abuse.
+Local, state, regional and national communities have taken on activities large and small to honor older adults, draw attention to abuse issues, and promote the spread of information to help prevent abuse.

 View and download national public awareness campaign materials from other agencies and organizations.
 This is not a comprehensive list.
 Please contact us to share tools from your community!